QueenieCplusplus/MLD_and_MRD/README.md

 Instead of using Broadcast, which forces all the node in subnet to handle it address question.

-And Multicast makes a single group of hosts to handle its datagram.
+And Multicast makes a single group of hosts to handle its datagram, in this way, save memory and cpu resource of other unrelated node to bypass this address resolution question.

 # MRD